kolown2007/ghostwhisper/artwork-manual/firmware-upload-vscode.md

-note: We recommend to use the [firmware upload instructions](/artwork-manual/firmware-upload.md).
-It is less technical.
-This instructions if you want to help contribute in the development of GhostWhisper.
+NOTE: We recommend to use the [firmware upload instructions](/artwork-manual/firmware-upload.md) since it is less technical.
+Below are the instructions for VSCode & PlatformIO Installation if you want to help contribute in the development of GhostWhisper.

 ## Install the required software on your computer